joekimga/sqlalchemy-challenge/README.md

 * Hawaii is reputed to enjoy mild weather all year.
 Is there a meaningful difference between the temperature in, for example, June and December?

-* We used pandas to perform this portion.
+* We used pandas to find the temperature difference between June and December.

 ### Temperature Analysis II

-* You are looking to take a trip from August first to August seventh of this year, but are worried that the weather will be less than ideal.
-Using historical data in the dataset find out what the temperature has previously looked like.
+* Using the historical data in the dataset to find out what the temperature has previously looked like between August first to August seventh.

-* The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
-The function will return the minimum, average, and maximum temperatures for that range of dates.

-* Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from a previous year (i.e., use "2017-08-01").

-* Plot the min, avg, and max temperature from your previous query as a bar chart.

-  * Use "Trip Avg Temp" as the title.

-  * Use the average temperature as the bar height (y value).

-  * Use the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).

     ![temperature](Images/TripAvgerageTemperature.png)

 ### Daily Rainfall Average

-* Now that you have an idea of the temperature lets check to see what the rainfall has been, you don't want a when it rains the whole time!

-* Calculate the rainfall per weather station using the previous year's matching dates.
+* The rainfall per weather station was calculated using the previous year's matching dates.

-  * Sort this in descending order by precipitation amount and list the station, name, latitude, longitude, and elevation.
+  * The data was sorteded in descending order by precipitation amount and list the station, name, latitude, longitude, and elevation.

-* Calculate the daily normals.
-Normals are the averages for the min, avg, and max temperatures.
-You are provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
-This date string will be in the format `%m-%d`.
-Be sure to use all historic TOBS that match that date string.

-  * Set the start and end date of the trip.

-  * Use the date to create a range of dates.

-  * Strip off the year and save a list of strings in the format `%m-%d`.

-  * Use the `daily_normals` function to calculate the normals for each date string and append the results to a list called `normals`.

-* Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.

-* Use Pandas to plot an area plot (`stacked=False`) for the daily normals.

   ![daily-normals](Images/TemperaturesBetween8-1-2017-8-7-2017.png)